marilyne-linkurious/documentation/content/apidoc-examples/content/getting-started/obtain-an-api-key.md

 The preferred way to use the Linkurious APIs is to access them via API key.
-First, though, we have to obtain the API key by creating an **application**.
+First we have to obtain the API key by creating an **application**.
 To do so, we will use the `POST /api/admin/applications` API.

-To use thi API, though, we need to be authenticated as an **admin** by using HTTP cookie authentication.
+To use thi API, however, we need to be authenticated as an **admin** by using HTTP cookie authentication.

 When we are authenticated, we can create the application.
 Applications are used to access a subset of the Linkurious APIs on behalf of given groups of users.
 The administrator can decide which access-rights can be delegated to a given application and for which group of users.